Meet The Team

 Tel: 01395 578222

-Hannah graduated from Bristol UWE (Hartpury College) in 2004 with a BSc(Hons) in Equine Science.
+Hannah graduated with a first class BSc(hons) Equine Science degree from Bristol UWE (Hartpury College) in 2004.

-Hannah joined The Donkey Sanctuary in 2015 as Senior Donkey Welfare Adviser for Great Britain and is now Head of Welfare.
-Hannah leads and supports a busy department which includes a dedicated team of Donkey Welfare Advisers who work across England, Scotland and Wales to improve the welfare of donkeys and mules living within our communities.
+After spending a decade working on the frontline of animal welfare investigating cases of cruelty and neglect, Hannah joined The Donkey Sanctuary, as senior donkey welfare adviser in April 2015.
+More recently in October 2017, Hannah was appointed as Head of Welfare.
+Hannah leads and supports her department which includes a dedicated team of donkey welfare advisers who work across England, Scotland and Wales to improve the welfare of donkeys and mules in our communities.

 Dr Mark Kennedy